MacPhail on Madeline Island

 The facilities on Madeline Island were established in 1985 by Thomas M. George with substantial financial support from Mary Hulings Rice to create a one-week camp for 20 high school musicians.
-Since it’s founding, the Madeline Island Chamber Music program has evolved to its current six-week structure serving over 70 extraordinarily talented high school, college, and graduate school string and woodwind musicians.
-The program is devoted to educating and nurturing the next generation of chamber musicians through concentrated student and performance.
+Since its founding, the Madeline Island Chamber Music program has evolved to its current six-week structure serving over 70 extraordinarily talented high school, college, and graduate school string and woodwind musicians.
+The program educates and nurtures the next generation of chamber musicians through concentrated student and performance.
 It is a nationally recognized model for education in chamber music.
 Madeline Island Chamber Music also provides a residency program in the Twin Cities that includes public performances and community education at MacPhail school partnerships.

 MacPhail Center for Music and Madeline Island Chamber Music Combine

-MacPhail Center for Music and Madeline Island Chamber Music joined together in September of 2020 with a shared vision of transforming lives through inspiring music education and performance.
-This union has create new opportunities for ensemble learning and music-making in a breathtaking island setting.
+MacPhail Center for Music and Madeline Island Chamber Music joined in September of 2020 with a shared vision of transforming lives through inspiring music education and performance.
+This union has created new opportunities for ensemble learning and music-making in a breathtaking island setting.
 The legacy Madeline Island Chamber Music programs continue to run for the first six weeks of the summer (June-July).
-MacPhail is expanding and broadening programming, over time, during the later summer establishing new group music-making opportunities for students of all backgrounds and abilities in many genres.
+MacPhail is expanding and broadening programming, establishing new group music-making opportunities for students of all backgrounds and abilities in many genres over time.
 Audiences on the island and in the Twin Cities will enjoy more performances as part of this program expansion.

 About Madeline Island and our facilities

 Madeline Island is one of 22 islands in Lake Superior off the northwest tip of Wisconsin.
 Madeline and the other 21 uninhabited islands compose the Apostle Islands National Lakeshore.